 What are the steps in the process to introduce the TPD into UK law?

-The following steps detail the process for introducing the TPD into UK law:
+The following steps detail the process for creating the TRPR from the TPD rules:

 Step 1:The relevant UK government department consults with government stakeholders.